Is a Tiny House the Big Solution for Your Retirement Plan?

 Tiny houses are much much smaller than these averages.
 Tiny houses are not just small suburban bungalows as compared to McMansions.
 Tiny means very small – much smaller than average.
 In fact, some tiny homes are no larger than 100 square feet.
 That’s about the size of an average house’s master bathroom.

 If you’re stuck thinking about how difficult it would be to live in your bathroom, step outside of that for just a moment.
 A tiny home doesn’t have to be that small.
 Many are closer to 400 or 500 square feet.
 However, that’s still less than a quarter the size of a typical American home.

 Think you could live in that amount of space?
 A lot of people do, and many of them would never go back.

 Why Is Tiny Home Living Gaining in Popularity for Retirees?

 Retirees talk a lot about downsizing.
-Moving to a tiny home is downsizing BIG time… Wait… small time, but with BIG financial benefits.
+Moving to a tiny home is downsizing big time.

 Retirement can be a great time to simplify and focus on the things that are truly important to you.
 Tiny living can help you do that.

-4) Freedom: Homes require care and maintenance.
+Homes require care and maintenance.
 The things in our homes require care and maintenance.
-Making our homes smaller and having less stuff gives people more time and energy to focus on the things that are really important to them: grandchildren, friends, travel, hobbies, etc…
+Making our homes smaller and having less stuff gives people more time and energy to focus on the things that are really important to them: grandchildren, friends, travel, hobbies, etc.

 A tiny home does not mean slowing down though.
 It’s more about freeing up time and having fewer responsibilities.
 When you think about it like that, a diminutive home could very well equal liberation.
 With less square footage, you could have more time and money to do whatever you want.